skanikasaini6/KDD_Project/README.md

 ***Data Preparation/Preprocessing:***

-*	Importing Features,Stores,Train and Test datasets into jupyter notebook
+*	Importing Features,Stores,dt1 datasets into jupyter notebook
 *	Understanding information provided in the datasets and looking for types of columns and missing values.
-*	Converting Datatype of Date column to DATETIME from OBJECT
+*	Converted Datatype of Date column to DATETIME from OBJECT
+*   Checked presence of null value in the all the dataframe.
+We found that there are close to 4500 null values in the MARKDOWN's column and 585 null values in the CPI and Unemployment columns.
+Markdowns 1-5 have a lot of missing values since these markdowns contain values of only particular holiday weeks.
+*   Imputed the null value in the CPI and Unemployment column with the mean value of the column
+*   Imputed the null value in the MARKDOWN's column with 0
-*	Merging train dataset with store id on stores dataset
+*	Left joined the dt1 dataset with the Stores dataset based on the 'Store' column
-*	Merging resulting dataset with features dataset using the common predictors 'Store', 'Date', 'IsHoliday'
+*	Left joined the resulting dataset with features dataset using the common predictors 'Store', 'Date', 'IsHoliday'
 *	Now we have a single dataset with all the columns required for Exploratory Data Analysis.
-*  Checking for null values and imputing with constants- Markdowns 1-5 have a lot of missing values since these markdowns contain values of only particular holiday weeks.
-We have   replaced the missing values with -9999 indicating no extra sales.
 *  Standardizing the features in the Dataset to balance the variance between the features.
 If the features are not normalized    on to a single scale, the model might be biased towards high variance features.
 Bias can be mitigated by transforming  original dataset.